pion/webrtc/README.md

 * Record your webcam and do special effects server side.
 * Build a conferencing application that processes audio/video and make decisions off of it.

+### WebAssembly
+Pion WebRTC can be used when compiled to WebAssembly, also known as WASM.
+In this case the library will act as a wrapper around the JavaScript WebRTC API.
+This allows you to use WebRTC from Go in both server and browser side code with little to no changes.
+Check out the **[example applications](examples/README.md#webassembly)** for instructions on how to compile and run the WebAssembly examples.

 ### Roadmap
 The library is in active development, please refer to the [roadmap](https://github.com/pions/webrtc/issues/9) to track our major milestones.